rax-register/rax-register.github.io/_posts/2020-07-11-htb-netmon.md

 ![](/images/netmon/15. ftp_get.png)

-Okay, for now on our ftp session we are done, so exit:
+After successfully retrieving the files, we are finished with ftp, so exit the session:

     bye

 ![](/images/netmon/16. bye.png)

-So we have thte two PRTG files.
-Let's do some basic grep and searching for “admin”:
+Now we have the two PRTG files.
+Let's do some basic grep and searching for terms that may find a username, such as “admin”:

     cat "PRTG Configuration.dat" | grep admin

 ![](/images/netmon/17. cat.png)

-And we see “prtgadmin” which if you recall is the default admin username.
-So let's switch our grep term a bit:
+And we see “prtgadmin”, which if you recall is the default admin username.
+We continue with a simple edit to our grep term:

     cat "PRTG Configuration.dat" | grep -n12 prtgadmin

 ![](/images/netmon/17. cat_2.png)

-So here we have what looks like the password field but it is “encrypted”.
-Let's try the older file:
+Here we have what looks like the password field but it is “encrypted”.
+We also have the older file, so let's try it:

     cat "PRTG Configuration.old.bak" | grep -n12 prtgadmin

 ![](/images/netmon/17. cat_3.png)

 We receive more output, and in the top of that output we see as a possible password: PrTg@dmin2018 for user prtgadmin.
 Let's go try it out!

 <p>&nbsp;</p>
 =======================================================